-Inventory in the Netherlands of Stakeholders’ Practices and Initiatives on Research integrity to set an Example
+Inventory in the Netherlands of Stakeholders’ Practices and Initiatives on Research Integrity to set an Example.

-In 2018, the revised version of the Netherlands Code of Conduct on Research Integrity will become effective.
+In 2018, the revised version of the Netherlands Code of Conduct on Research Integrity became effective.
 However, having such a code does not imply that all stakeholders in scientific research are aware of the current rules of conduct and, more importantly, live up to them.
 Such codes are often aspirational and do not provide operational norms on what behaviour is considered right and wrong.
 Therefore, further steps need to be taken to facilitate dissemination and implementation among stakeholders in their day to day scientific research practice.
 Although many of the major stakeholders (including researchers, research policy makers, journal editors, funding agencies, supervisors, and review boards) have developed initiatives to foster responsible research practices (RRPs), exchange and mutual learning is essential to help stakeholders strengthen their initiatives, to effectively implement the code of conduct, and to avoid ‘reinventing the wheel’.

-The Netherlands Research Integrity Network (NRIN), founded in 2014, collects and shares a wide variety of relevant information on its website (www.nrin.nl) with the ultimate goal to unite the community of research integrity and to facilitate collaboration, exchange and mutual learning.
+The Netherlands Research Integrity Network (NRIN), founded in 2014, collects and shares a wide variety of relevant information on its website, with the ultimate goal to unite the community of research integrity and to facilitate collaboration, exchange and mutual learning.
 NRIN organizes public events to share best practices and to discuss new ideas for researchers and educators in the field of research integrity and closed meetings for confidential counsellors and chairs of standing committees for research integrity.

 This project aims to elaborate on and to augment the NRIN initiative, by performing a more exhaustive and systematic inventory and assessment of the current and planned initiatives to foster RRPs in the Netherlands.
 The project goes beyond the scope of just sharing knowledge: it activates policy makers, administrators, teachers, researchers, supervisors, editors, and other stakeholders to contribute and reflect on their own practices.
 Consequently, we expect to inspire and enable all stakeholders in scientific research to facilitate measures locally that foster RRPs.